You're about to dig into possibly the most unhinged ship manifesto you've ever seen in your life.

 Moro: The Dark Ocean is a dimension connected to, but separate from, the Real World and the Digital World, with specific properties that are variously touched on but not fully explained.

 In Adventure 02 the Dark Ocean or its influence comes up repeatedly throughout the series: in episodes 13, 19, 23, 27, 31, 45, and 48.
-I'll refrain from a play-by-play deep dive into episode 13 here, but we do need to talk about it because it's the most detailed look we get at the Dark Ocean in the whole series.
+I'll refrain from a play-by-play deep dive into episode 13 here, but we do need to talk about it some because it's the most detailed look we get at the Dark Ocean in the whole series.
 Having some understanding of the Dark Ocean is am important piece to understanding how Takeru's issues could become intensified and worsened through something other than only his conscious choices.

 Due to a dearth of definitive information, much of what I'll discuss here is inferences and logical deduction, and not things that have been explicitly confirmed.
 Even the name "Dark Ocean" (暗黒の海) isn't always what's used; per Wikimon, it's referred to as the "World of Darkness" (暗黒の世界) and also "Dagomon's Ocean" (ダゴモンの海), after its ruler, Dagomon (seen in the screenshot below).
 In the original Japanese language version, the characters themselves only call it a "world of darkness", "dark place", or "the Ocean".